JohanSchott/impurityModel/README.md

 The memory goes primarly to storing the Hamiltonian in a basis of product states.
 This Hamiltonian is stored as a dictionary, with product states, |ps>, as dictionary-keys and the Hamiltonian acting of each product state, H|ps>, as dictionary-values.
+When several ranks are used, the information is distributed over the MPI ranks, such that one rank only stores some of all the product-state keys.
+This reduces memory usage for each MPI rank.

+A sparse matrix format of the Hamiltonian is used when generating a spectrum.
+This sparse matrix variable is also distributed in memory over the MPI ranks.
+This is done to reduce memory usage per MPI rank.

 A product state with electrons in spin-orbitals with indices e.g. 2 and 5 can be described by the tuple: (2,5).
 If the system has 7 spin-orbitals in total, the product state can also be described by the binary-string "0010010".